 - A LAN connection to the optional system management node (running the SGI Management Center software application).
-This can also be done using an optional VGA-connected console, see Figure 1-1. - A direct ethernet connection to a CMC, see Figure 1-2. - A serial connection to the "Console" port on the CMC.
+This can also be done using an optional VGA-connected console, see Figure 1-1. - A direct ethernet connection to a CMC, see Figure 1-2 (you must connect to ACC). - A serial connection to the "Console" port (see Figure 1-2) on the CMC.